HyperHamster/unpack-assets/README.md

 Finished unpacking 3 mod(s).
 ```

 This is incredibly useful for updating modded Starbound servers as they cannot load mods from Starbound's Steam workshop directory.
-This is very important because if servers do not keep their mods up-to-date, it could very likely cause clients to crash.
+It is very important for servers to keep their mods up-to-date as it could very likely cause clients to crash if they weren't.

+##### -H & /?

+Given no arguments and the `-h` option (.sh) or `/?` switch (.bat), the script will print a help screen relevant to the script version (Bash or Batch).

 ###Note on Differences Between Bash and Batch Versions